akhomy/docker-compose-lamp/README.md

 # Docker-compose LAMP stack
-Based on the docker images, built to be fast, small and extendable LAMP stack.
+Based on the Docker images, built to be fast, small and extendable LAMP stack.

 ## Stack
 * [PHP-FPM](https://github.com/a-kom/alpine-php_fpm)